 Health + Safety Expectations

 Visitors should come prepared with the gear and supplies they need, and follow CDC and local health guidance by practicing good hygiene and social distancing.
-Face coverings are recommended where social distancing is not possible.
+Face coverings are required indoors and outside where social distancing is not possible.
 People who are sick should stay home and not visit the park.
 The CDC has provided specific guidance on visiting parks and recreational facilities.
 It’s a good idea to review the National Park Service’s Glacier Safety Guide before you arrive.

 Because this is a phased reopening and the COVID-19 situation is ongoing, please check the National Park Service for the most up-to-date information before and during your travel.
 We will also update this blog post with any major changes throughout the 2020 travel season.